 Conclusion

 By combining data for 2011 and 2015 from 12 EU countries from the Survey of Health, Ageing and Retirement in Europe and the European Working Conditions Survey, we explore heterogeneous effects of reforms delaying the retirement age on late-career mental health as a function of working conditions.
-Similarly to Bertoni et al. (2023), Serrano-Alarcón et al. (2023), Carrino et al. (2020), and De Grip et al. (2012), we find that extending work horizons increases depression among older workers.
+Similarly to Bertoni et al. (2023), Serrano-Alarcón et al. (2023), Carrino et al. (2020), and De Grip et al. (2012), we find that extending work horizon increases depression among older workers.
 We also confirm the presence of gender dynamics, with women being more sensitive to a prolonged work horizon, as shown previously by Serrano-Alarcón et al. (2023) and Carrino et al. (2020).
 We contribute to this recent literature by investigating the heterogeneity of these effects depending on working conditions using exogenous job quality data.

 In line with the findings of Carrino et al. (2020) for the UK pension reform, we show that older workers suffer a greater increase in depression symptoms when employed in lower-skilled jobs with less autonomy and decision-making power, with females more affected than males.
 In contrast, we find that the intensity of the job is more decisive for males than for females.
 Only males employed in high-intensity jobs display a significant increase in depression symptoms in response to longer work horizon.